Public Relations in Marketing

 Here’s how they differ.

-Public Relations vs marketing differences
+Public Relations vs Marketing

 - The target audiences: Though this is often confused, PR and marketing have different audiences.
 For instance, marketing targets the customer’s needs directly, whereas PR focuses on building and maintaining relationships with customers.